An Ancient Faith, Reaching a New Generation, Lived in Holy Community

-The Emmaus Institute is a "Certified Academic Institution" called a CAI governed under accreditation
+The Emmaus Academy is a "Certified Academic Institution" (CAI) governed under the NCCA accreditation

 of the National Christian Counseling Association (NCCA).
-All courses are designed to equip those who aspire to become Christian
+All courses are copywrited and designed to equip those who aspire to become

-counselors with the biblical and clinical education to become pastoral practisioner in their churches, local agencies or open up private
+Christian counselors with the biblical and clinical education to become pastoral practicioners in their churches, local agencies or

 Reclaiming the Ancient Faith, Reaching a New Generation, Lived in Holy Community."

 Emmaus Abbey Church is proud to be a part of the Diocese of the Midsouth and the conservative Charismatic Episcopal Church of North America (CECNA).
 Why, because we have remained steadfast to the orthodox biblical doctrines of the faith.
 We believe in the Bible and are an independent communion formed in 1992 in response to the mega shift of many mainline churches becoming apostate churches in America.

 Our worship is expressed in three streams of the faith:Spirit, Word and Sacrament...of the Orthodox Tradition.
 We pattern our faith and worship after the early New Testament church.
 We are an English Orthodox Communion of believers.
 We unapologetically proclaim Jesus Christ as the head of our Church.
 We prescribe to our own Sacramentary, the 1928 BCP for private devotion and the 1979 BCP modified for our Sunday CEC worship.

 Our Vision is to: "Reclaim An Ancient Faith, Reaching a New Generation, Lived in Holy Community."
 We are an orthodox evangelical, liturgical and Sacramental Christian church that believes the road to the future runs through the past.
 And this is really what “Ancient-Future” means: